 If personal injury claims arise due to another person’s negligence, certain guidelines must be followed by the person claiming to be the victim.
 These include providing statements to insurance companies and law enforcement officials.

-When a personal injury occurs, a personal injury lawyer is someone who can represent the aggrieved party in court and can assist them in receiving just compensation for damages.
+When a personal injury occurs, a personal injury lawyer such as an Everett personal injury attorney is someone who can represent the aggrieved party in court and can assist them in receiving just compensation for damages.
 If you decide to work with a certain lawyer, they may ask for a retainer’s fee or a contingency fee for their services.